-But if there was ONE habit – just one – that would change us from the inside out, it would be spending time in God’s Word every day.
+If there was ONE habit that would change us from the inside out, it would be spending time in God’s Word every day.

 I didn’t always do this.
 Throughout my college years and my early mom years, I was a hit-and-miss daily devotional girl.
 When I was in a group Bible study, I got into the Word regularly but there would often be dry spells in between.

-It wasn’t until I was teaching my own children that I began to carve out time to get into the Word every day.
+It wasn’t until I wanted my kids to have Bible time that I began to really prioritize our time in Word every day.
 And it wasn’t until I desperately needed God to even get through my day that I prioritized it at all cost.
-Above everything.

-Who will you be this time next year?
-When 2017 is wrapping up and you’re just about to turn the page to 2018, what do you most want?
+So ask yourself: who will you be this time next year?
+When this year is wrapping up and you’re just about to turn the calendar to the next, what do you most want to change?

-The story is told of a first-century rabbi who was sitting beside a stream and noticed a consistent drip of water hitting rock underneath.
-Year after year after year, the steady drip, drip, drip had carved out a great hole in the rock below.
+Here’s a story about the impact of daily time in the Bible.
+A first-century rabbi sitting beside a stream noticed a great hole in the rock below.
+Looking up, he noticed a small drip.
+Year after year after year, the steady drip had carved out the great hole in the rock.

-My favorite journaling Bible is the Journal the Word Bible from Thomas Nelson.
+The Journal the Word Bible from Thomas Nelson is my favorite journaling Bible.
 This Bible has wide, lined margins with pages thick enough to hand-letter or illustrate your favorite verses.
-I have one of the hard-back, red letter New King James versions, but they have several other choices as well with the same wide margins for journaling.

-Second, you don’t have to be an artist to start daily Bible journaling.
+You do not have to be an accomplished artist to start Bible journaling!